congyingxia/ZeroShotCapsule/README.md

 # Zero-shot User Intent Detection via Capsule Neural Networks

-This repository implements a capsule model named IntentCapsNet-ZSL which is able to obtain state-of-the-art zero-shot intent detection performance.
+This repository implements a capsule model named IntentCapsNet-ZSL on the SNIPS-NLU dataset with Tensorflow.

 Please see the following paper for the details: